 What to do in Gisborne?

-Guys especially may like East Coast Museum of Technology, another place we’re yet to get too.
+Guys especially may like East Coast Museum of Technology.

 The rock slide is around 50km from Gisborne on Wharekopae Road, it’s on the way to Eastwoodhill Arboretum.
 There are toilets onsite and signs about water quality.
 Note that Rere Falls are before the rock slide, best not to get the two confused.

-Rhythm and Vines, and BW Camping Festival pull in the crowds from 27 December – 1 January every year.
+Rhythm and Vines pulls in the crowds in December every year.
 Queues form outside Subway and any place that sells pizza, and the traffic flow down Gladstone Road seems constant.
 Waikanae Beach TOP 10 is often home for those who want a bit more luxury with their camping experience.
 We’ve always found the festival goers add a good vibe to the town and the holiday park.

 For more information about what to see and do in Gisborne visit Gisbornenz.com.